DOI-USGS/geobipy/README.rst

 .. _`GA repository`: https://github.com/GeoscienceAustralia/ga-aem

+However, for use with GeoBIPy, use `this fork of gataem1D`_ if there are open pull requests at the original repository.

+.. _`this fork of gataem1D`: https://github.com/leonfoks/ga-aem

-So go ahead and "git clone" that repository.
+Go ahead and "git clone" that repository.

-These instructions only describe how to install Ross' forward modeller, but it is part of a larger code base for deterministic inversion.
+These instructions only describe how to install Ross' forward modeller, but it is part of a larger code base for inversion.
 If you wish to install his entire package, please follow his instructions.

 Prerequisites
 -------------

-To compile this forward modeller, you will need a c++ compiler, and `FFTW`_
+To compile his forward modeller, you will need a c++ compiler, and `FFTW`_

 .. _`FFTW`: http://www.fftw.org/